TaneishaArora/Outbreak/README.md

  ### Running Project:

  1. Open up the Modelling R project by navigating to it in RStudio
  2. Run the Preprocessing.R script.
-This will create a cleaned dataframe for modelling in the .Data/ folder, named forecast_df.csv
+This will create a cleaned dataframe for modelling in the .Data/ folder, named zika_timeseries.csv
  3. Now you can walk through the Analysis_Notebook.Rmd in the present working directory, i.e. Modelling